dustin-jw/eleventy-starter/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: 'Feature Request'
+name: Feature Request
-about: 'Suggest an idea or propose a new feature for the project.'
+about: Suggest an idea or propose a new feature for the project.
-title: '[Feature] '
+title: "[Feature] "
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---

 # Feature Request